chloepaliard/Exploring-Physical-Latent-Spaces-for-High-Resolution-Flow-Restoration/README.md

 # Exploring Physical Latent Spaces for High-Resolution Flow Restoration

-This file will guide the readers through the steps to reproduce the results presented in our submission.
+This file will guide the reader through the steps to reproduce the results presented in our paper [**"Exploring Physical Latent Spaces for High-Resolution Flow Restoration"**](https://arxiv.org/abs/2211.11298) presented at *VMV 2023*.

 We provide the code and data for the *Karman vortex street* and *forced turbulence* scenarios.